sathiyaprabha012/data-structures-and-algorithm/README.md

 # 📘 Data Structures and Algorithms Overview

-This guide provides a concise summary of key data structures and algorithms, with links for visual learning and conceptual clarity.
+This document outlines the foundational elements of data structures and algorithms in a simplified format.

 ---